Llanilar: History and amenities

-There is a Roman site just to the east.
-The present village was built along the southern side of the scenic River Ystwyth and contains a parish church, Nonconformist chapel, primary school, GP Surgery, and garage.
-The village post office is now closed but a mobile van visits several times during the week.
+The village was built along the southern side of the scenic River Ystwyth and contains The Falcon Inn, a parish church, Nonconformist chapel, primary school, GP Surgery, and garage.
+The post office is now closed, but a mobile service operates in the village.

 St Hilary's Church (Eglwys Sant Ilar) has a large square tower, chancel, nave, and porch.
 In the porch is a hollowed stone for holding holy water and, above the door, there is an ancient beam with carved heads and animals inscribed with the words J.S.
 W.W.A.
 Church Wardens, 1683.
 Under the name "Church of St Ilar", it is a grade II* listed building.
+There is a Roman site just to the east.

-Llanilar railway station on the line from Carmarthen to Aberystwyth opened in 1867 and closed in 1964 following severe flooding in the Llanilar area.
+Llanilar railway station on the line from Carmarthen to Aberystwyth opened in 1867 as part of the Manchester and Milford Railway, but closed in 1964 when severe flooding damaged a bridge in the area.
+The Ystwyth Trail, a scenic cycle route, links Aberystwyth and Tregaron and passes the village along the line of the old railway.

 Llanilar Football Club play at Castle Hill Park in the village.